-- 5.1 It is recommended that employees obtain advice about whistleblowing and PIDA at an early stage if they intend to report malpractice.
-This is important so that they know the extent of the protection which will be provided to them under PIDA. - If employees are a member of a trade union, they may wish to seek advice about raising an issue from a trade union representative.
+5.1.
+It is recommended that employees obtain advice about whistleblowing and PIDA at an early stage if they intend to report malpractice.
+This is important so that they know the extent of the protection which will be provided to them under PIDA.

-Employees may also wish to seek advice from Protect (formerly Public Concern at Work) which is an independent charity set up to provide advice and guidance about whistle-blowing issues.

-For more information on whistle-blowing and related legislation visit: https://protect-advice.org.uk

-If employees need independent advice about a whistle-blowing issue they can telephone the Protect Advice Line on 020 3117 2520.

-Further information about PIDA is contained in the PIDA Overview which can be found in the People Services section on ICON.

-If staff have any queries regarding this policy, you can contact the HR team at HRTeam@ico.org.uk
+- 5.2.
+If employees are a member of a trade union, they may wish to seek advice about raising an issue from a trade union representative. - 5.3.
+Employees may also wish to seek advice from Protect (formerly Public Concern at Work) which is an independent charity set up to provide advice and guidance about whistle-blowing issues. - 5.4.
+For more information on whistle-blowing and related legislation visit: https://protect-advice.org.uk - 5.5.
+If employees need independent advice about a whistle-blowing issue they can telephone the Protect Advice Line on 020 3117 2520. - 5.6.
+Further information about PIDA is contained in the PIDA Overview which can be found in the People Services hub on IRIS.
+If staff have any queries regarding this policy, you can contact People Services.